 After comparing admission requirements in the Nordic countries for English-taught Masters, we found out that there are only a few minor differences in terms of admission criteria and required documents.

 The basic general requirements for any Master’s programme is to have pursued and graduated from a Bachelor’s programme of at least 3 years.

 Common application documents in the Nordic countries:

 - Copies of Bachelor’s degree diploma/an official university statement saying you will soon graduate

 - Transcript of records

 Same language requirements everywhere

-If you are from an English-speaking country or you have pursued your Bachelor’s degree in English language you will not need a language proficiency test in Scandinavian countries.
+If you are from an English-speaking country or you have pursued your Bachelor’s degree in the English language, you will not have to take a language proficiency test in the Scandinavian countries.